Yossi/cwtgbot/README.md

 cwtgbot

-virtualenv -p python3 venv
-. venv/bin/activate
+To run your own instance, clone this repo.
+Get an API key from the @BotFather.
+`virtualenv -p python3.8 venv`
+`. venv/bin/activate`
-pip install -r requirements.txt
+`pip install -r requirements.txt`

-Create secrets.py based on secrets.py.example

-python bot.py
+Create `secrets.py` based on `secrets.py.example`.
+Put in the API key and change to your own TG-id for admin.

+run with `python bot.py`

 See BotFather.txt for some tips on making the bot look good.